CircleCI-Archived/api-preview-docs/docs/conditional-workflows.md

 # Conditional Workflows
-New as of June 2019, you can use a `when` clause (and coming soon, also support for the inverse clause `unless`) under a workflow declaration with a boolean value to decide whether or not to run that workflow.
+New as of June 2019, you can use a `when` clause (we also support the inverse clause `unless`) under a workflow declaration with a boolean value to decide whether or not to run that workflow.

 The most common use of this construct is to use a [pipeline parameter](pipeline-parameters.md) as the value, allowing an API trigger to pass that parameter to determine which workflows to run.